 Many people make dumb and stupid arguments in Family Court.
 The reason for this is people are often emotionally charged, desperate and often represent themselves without the benefit of a Rhode Island family court lawyer.

-This article explains how family law, child support and child custody law issues intertwine with criminal law issues.
+This article explains how family RI laws, child support and child custody law issues intertwine with criminal law issues.

 Legal Notice per Rules of Professional Responsibility:

-The Rhode Island Supreme Court licenses all lawyers and attorneys in the general practice of law, but does not license or certify any lawyer / attorney as an expert or specialist in any field of practice.
+The Rhode Island Supreme Court licenses all lawyers and attorneys in the general practice of law, but according to RI laws the Court does not license or certify any lawyer / attorney as an expert or specialist in any field of practice.
 While this firm maintains joint responsibility, most cases of this type are referred to other attorneys for principle responsibility.